georgelam155/cunyopenmusic/minorscale.md

 Remember how we derived the major scale?
 It consisted of two identical tetrachords (W-W-H) connected together by an additional **W**hole step.

 Another scale with which you are likely very familiar is the **minor scale**.
 There are several different types of minor scales, but all of them include a special characteristic: the third note of the scale, when compared to the major scale, sounds a bit lower.

-Here's the C major scale:
+Here's the C major scale: (Press the "play" button on the upper-left hand corner to hear what it sounds like.)

 <iframe src="https://trinket.io/embed/music/2b5139a67b" width="100%" height="200" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>